How To Become A Firefighter (Requirements, Duties & Skills)

 1. Meet the Basic Requirements To Become A Firefighter

 It’s also important to note that there may be an upper age limit for applicants, which varies depending on the firefighting department you’re applying to.
 Typically, the maximum age range is between 28 and 35 years old, although this can vary.
-Overall, becoming a firefighter requires meeting certain criteria, including age and licensing requirements, and potentially participating in junior firefighter programs, all of which can help you gain the necessary skills and experience for a successful firefighting career.
+Becoming a firefighter requires meeting certain criteria, including age and licensing requirements, and potentially participating in junior firefighter programs, all of which can help you gain the necessary skills and experience for a successful firefighting career.

 2. Meet (and Exceed) Education Requirements